-In this blogpost you will find embroidery files for a kids jeans.
+In this blogpost you will find how to embroider a kids jeans pocket: free embroidery files.
 It makes the jeans look better.

 Use this for a 4 to 5 year old child.
 This is what the file looks like: